 With two separate blows, New York State has moved to block energy derived from burning fossil fuels.

-Plans to upgrade a facility at the Port of Albany so it could process heavy crude oil from the Canadian tar sands have been withdrawn after an almost 5-year battle.
+After a 5-year battle fought by local environmental groups and eventually the State, plans have fallen through to upgrade a facility at the Port of Albany so it could process heavy crude oil from the Canadian tar sands.
 Massachusetts-based Global Companies has finally walked away from its legal fight to install boilers at the port, which would have been necessary to prepare the crude for rail transport.

-Local environmental groups, and eventually the State, maintained that the facility would threaten the Hudson River, and contribute to global climate change.
+Opponents of the upgrade maintained that the facility would threaten the Hudson River, and contribute to global climate change.
 Continue reading “Two Pieces of Good News for the Climate”